Key Takeaways

 Use quotes as the final confirmation step

 A quote is the final check, not the starting point.
 Pull general liability insurance quotes from your shortlisted providers using your actual business details: your Washington location, operations and payroll.
-Verify that the pricing matches what you expected based on your earlier research.
+Verify that the pricing matches what you expected from your earlier research.
 Read the policy terms carefully before binding, especially if your business operates near waterways, on agricultural land or under state contracts.
 General liability exclusions aren't always obvious until you review the full document.

 Best Small Business General Liability Insurance in Washington: Bottom Line